XTX33/Tillerstead-main/.ai/COMPLIANCE.md

 ## COMPLIANCE CHECKLIST

 Before publishing any AI-generated content, verify:

 - [ ] HIC license number included where required
-- [ ] No false or misleading claims
+- [ ] No false/misleading claims
-- [ ] Safety warnings included for DIY content
+- [ ] Safety warnings for DIY content
-- [ ] Disclaimers present for estimates/advice
+- [ ] Disclaimers for estimates/advice
 - [ ] No prohibited comparative claims
 - [ ] Testimonials are genuine (if used)
 - [ ] Photo permissions obtained